-A. Refer to the charts on pages 6 & 7.
+A. Refer to the chart on page 7.
 The hours limit and the 6-month break requirement is based on your PERS tier and age at the time of retirement.
 If you surpass these hours while working for a PERS employer, PERS will unretire you and you may have to pay back benefits received from the date you work over the 1040 hours.
-Re-employed retirees are responsible for ensuring they do not exceed this limit in a calendar year.
+Re-employed retirees are responsible for ensuringthey do not exceed this limit in a calendar year.
 For more information, refer to the PERS website: www.oregon.gov/pers/pages/index.aspx

-Note: Although some retirees may qualify to work unlimited hours, refer to Senate Bill 1049 information on pages 6 - 8.
+Note: Although some retirees may qualify to work unlimited hours, refer to Senate Bill 1049 information on pages 5 - 7.